CV examples

 How to mention hobbies and interests on a student CV

 This optional section should usually be avoided on your CV.
 Think of it as a last resort when you have already filled in all the required sections.
-If you’re applying for a journalism job, it could be a good idea to highlight your flair for creative writing or interest in design.
+If you’re applying for a journalism job, highlighting your flair for creative writing or interest in design could be a good idea.

 If relevant, incorporate hobbies and interests under the additional experience section, where you can elaborate on side jobs, volunteering, or other experiences.
-We suggest avoiding having hobbies such as socialising with friends, playing games, or reading because they don’t bring value to your student CV.
+We suggest avoiding hobbies such as socialising with friends, playing games, or reading because they don’t add value to your CV.

 • Drawing